-14.3.2 The Digital Terrestrial Television Migration
+15.3.3 The Digital Terrestrial Television Migration

 The Digital Terrestrial Television (DTT) roll-out is one of the key priorities of the South African government.
 Its aim is to migrate the terrestrial analogue television broadcasting infrastructure to the digital broadcasting.
 The migration is necessary due to the developments in the telecommunications technologies and the international obligations for broadcasting digital migration.
 In 2006, the International Telecommunications Union (ITU) passed a resolution that all countries of Europe, Africa, Middle East and the Islamic Republic of Iran (region 1) should migrate from analogue to digital broadcasting services by June 2015.
-South Africa being one of the countries signed the treaty and is working towards a digital migration.
+South Africa missed the agreed deadline and the Minister of Communications is yet to set a new deadline.
 In August 2008, Government approved the Broadcasting Digital Migration (BDM) Policy.
 The BDM Policy provides for a framework within which digital migration should take place in the country.
 The current period of migration is called dual illumination, when both analogue and digital TV signals are available to viewers.
-The timeframe for the start of switching off of the analogue signals is December 2013.
-After this date, the analogue signal will be switched off and no one in South Africa will be able to view digital TV without a Set Top Box.
 The Broadcasting Digital Migration Policy provides that set-top-boxes will be sourced from local manufacturers to increase the sector's contribution to the real economy, improving growth and facilitating job creation.
-The Cabinet has approved a subsidy scheme called Scheme for Ownership Subsidy (SOS) which will provide TV owning households 70% towards the cost of the STB as an incentive aimed at reaching the 5 million poorest TV owning households.
+The Cabinet approved a subsidy scheme called Scheme for Ownership

+Subsidy (SOS) which will provide TV owning households 70% towards the cost of the STB as an incentive aimed at reaching the 5 million poorest TV owning households.
 The subsidy will be funded through the Universal Service and Access Fund (USAF).
+The rollout of set-top-boxes by the South African Post Office started in 2015.